 - In the textile industry, the oil is used to waterproof textile fibres.

-- Research is on going on tigernut oil as a possible economic biodiesel.
+- Research is ongoing on tigernut oil as possible economic biodiesel.

 In the United Kingdom, tigernut oil is mostly used in the fishing industry.
 It is known to be effective especially for anglers.

-Do you have any suggestions, comments or questions, I will love to know in the comments below.
+Do you have any COMMENTS, QUESTIONS and SUGGESTIONS, I will love to know in the comments below.
 Check out my 30 Amazing Facts About Tigernut Milk, 25 Amazing Facts About Tiger nut flour, 30 Amazing facts about Tiger nuts.
 Also an Index of Tiger nut recipes coming soon.
 Learn how to make delectable Tiger nut milk (Kunnu-Aya, Chufas de Horchata) and Tigernut energy balls.

 Eteshola E et al., JAOCS 1996, 2, 255, Plant lipids and fat, cyberlipid center http://www.cyberlipid.org/glycer/glyc0005.htm